MarcelBanas/MarcelBanas/README.md

-21 y.o studying and interning in RedHat \n interested in Python \n
+21 y.o studying and interning in RedHat

+interested in Python

 You can reach me on instagram: https://www.instagram.com/marcel_banas/

 <!---